Hans Schuler: Life and work

 Schuler's sculptures and monuments grace many public places.
-Among them is a statue of U.S. President James Buchanan in Meridian Hill Park in Washington, D.C.
-It is the only public memorial dedicated to Buchanan.
+Among them is the James Buchanan Memorial in Meridian Hill Park in Washington, D.C.
+It is the only public memorial dedicated to U.S. president James Buchanan.
 On Baltimore's Charles Street, in the area of the main campus of Johns Hopkins University, there are also imposing monuments by Schuler honoring Johns Hopkins and Sidney Lanier.
 All three of these monuments are large bronzes occupying elaborate stone placements.
 Schuler's sculptures and reliefs also adorn the interiors of many public buildings.
 For example, Schuler, along with sculptor J. Maxwell Miller, created a large relief panel which is located in the main concert hall at the Peabody Conservatory in Baltimore.

 While Hans Schuler created many public monuments, he also created extremely sensual examples of free sculpture, including a life-sized and very lifelike marble nude – now at the Walters Art Museum – representing the abandoned Ariadne, writhing in sadness and longing.
 Below is a link to an image and auction record of another Schuler piece of this type, recently sold at Christie's in London.

 Other works by Schuler can be found at St. Mary's College of Maryland, Arlington National Cemetery, National Portrait Gallery, Fogg Art Museum, Peabody Institute, Johns Hopkins University, Maryland Historical Society, University of Virginia, St. John's College (Annapolis, Maryland), Louisiana State University, State University of New York, (Albany and Bronx), Lutheran Theological Seminary at Gettysburg, PA and in various parks in the Baltimore and Washington D.C. area.
 He is buried in Loudon Park National Cemetery.

 Schuler was a member of the National Sculpture Society and exhibited in their 1923 exhibition.

 Schuler also taught at the Corcoran School of Art, where his pupils included Mary Blackford Fowler.